Rick Husband

 Rick Douglas Husband (July 12, 1957 – February 1, 2003) was an American astronaut and fighter pilot.
 He traveled into space twice: as pilot of STS-96 and commander of STS-107.
-He and the rest of the crew of STS-107 were killed when Columbia disintegrated during reentry into the Earth's atmosphere.
-Husband is a recipient of the Congressional Space Medal of Honor.
+Husband and the rest of the crew of STS-107 were killed when Columbia disintegrated during reentry into the Earth's atmosphere.
+He is also a recipient of the Congressional Space Medal of Honor.

 Early life, education and training

 Husband was born on July 12, 1957, in Amarillo, Texas.
-At the age of 17, he earned his pilot's license while flying out of Tradewind Airport.
-He graduated with honors from Amarillo High School in 1975.
-Husband earned a Bachelor of Science degree in mechanical engineering from Texas Tech University in 1980, after 5 years of study.
-Upon graduation he was commissioned as a pilot in the United States Air Force, having been enrolled in ROTC his last two years of college.
+At age 17, he earned his pilot's license while flying out of Tradewind Airport.
+Husband graduated with honors from Amarillo High School in 1975.

+Husband earned a Bachelor of Science degree in mechanical engineering from Texas Tech University in 1980 after five years of study.
+He earned his Master of Science degree from Fresno State University.
+Upon graduation, Husband was commissioned as a pilot in the United States Air Force, having been enrolled in ROTC his last two years of college.
 Husband underwent pilot training at Vance Air Force Base, in Enid, Oklahoma.
 This was followed by Land Survival School at Fairchild Air Force Base, in Spokane, Washington, and Fighter Lead-in School in New Mexico.
-Evelyn and Rick were married on February 27, 1982.
-Rick Husband trained in the F-4 at Homestead Air Force Base next.
+After he got married on February 27, 1982, Husband trained in the F-4 at Homestead Air Force Base next.

 U.S. Air Force career

-Husband was assigned to a squadron at Moody Air Force Base in Valdosta, Georgia flying the F-4E.
-Rick then transferred to George AFB, in Victorville, California in December 1985, where he became an F-4 instructor.
-By then he had accumulated 1000 hours of flying time.
+Husband was assigned to a squadron at Moody Air Force Base in Valdosta, Georgia, flying the F-4E.
+He then transferred to George AFB, in Victorville, California in December 1985, where Husband became an F-4 instructor.
+By then, he had accumulated 1000 hours of flying time.

 In December 1987, Husband was assigned to Edwards Air Force Base in California, where he attended the USAF Test Pilot School class 88A along with future Canadian Space Agency astronaut Chris Hadfield.
 Upon completion of test pilot school, Husband served as a test pilot flying the F-4 and all five models of the F-15 Eagle.
-In the F-15 Combined Test Force, Husband was the program manager for the Pratt & Whitney F100-PW-229 increased performance engine, and also served as the F-15 Aerial Demonstration Pilot.
+In the F-15 Combined Test Force, he was the program manager for the Pratt & Whitney F100-PW-229 increased performance engine and also served as the F-15 Aerial Demonstration Pilot.

 In June 1992, Husband was assigned to the Aircraft and Armament Evaluation Establishment at Boscombe Down, England, as an exchange test pilot with the Royal Air Force.
-At Boscombe Down, Husband was the Tornado GR1 and GR4 Project Pilot and served as a test pilot in the Hawk, Hunter, Buccaneer, Jet Provost, Tucano, and Harvard.
+At Boscombe Down, he was the Tornado GR1 and GR4 Project Pilot and served as a test pilot in the Hawk, Hunter, Buccaneer, Jet Provost, Tucano, and Harvard.

 Husband logged over 3,800 hours of flight time in more than 40 different types of aircraft.